Fuyukai/asyncqlio/docs/source/lowlvl/basics.rst

 Transactions support the ``async for`` protocol, which will automatically begin and commit/rollback as appropriate.

-.. autoclass:: katagawa.backends.base.BaseTransaction
+.. autoclass:: asyncqlio.backends.base.BaseTransaction
     :members:
     :private-members:

-.. autoclass:: katagawa.backends.base.BaseResultSet
+.. autoclass:: asyncqlio.backends.base.BaseResultSet
     :members: